-During the anniversary year you can attend different lectures that illustrate different aspects of Vigeland's life and art.
+During the Vigeland Anniversary 2019 you can attend lectures to learn more about different aspects of Vigeland's life and art.
 The lectures start precisely at 18:00.
-The lecture series is supported by Fritt Ord and is held in Norwegian at the Vigeland Museum.
+The series is supported by Fritt Ord and is held in Norwegian at the Vigeland Museum.

 Emotions carved in stone

-I want to return to my humans, Vigeland said, and meant by it his sculptures.
+I want to return to my humans, Gustav Vigeland said, and meant his sculptures.
 People frozen in eternal moments - made of clay over an iron skeleton, cast in plaster, carved in stone or cast in bronze.
-Yet Vigeland called them human beings.
-When we look at his sculptures, we know a range of human emotions.
-The human form we look at feels nothing.
+Yet, Vigeland called them human beings.
+When we look at his sculptures, we see a range of human emotions.
+But the human form we look at - feels nothing.
 Why do Vigeland's people feel so alive?
-Is he the artist who made it - is it called artist talent?
-Or is it the audience's ability or need to recognize and project their humanity to the outside world?

 By Art Historian Liga Olsen